Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 We signed an ADT contract so we could get our system professionally installed.

-There are still a few circumstances where an ADT contract is required, though.
+There are a few circumstances where an ADT contract is a no-brainer compared to popular DIY security systems.
 For example, if you:

 So, should you sign a contract with ADT?
 We find signing a contract is well worth it if a deal requires it or if you plan to finance your equipment.
 Signing an ADT contract is relatively low risk for a few reasons we’ll explain later, but namely their option to opt out of your contract during a rate increase.
 We’d recommend avoiding a contract though if you rent your home or if you plan to move in the near future.